TimTr/Dotfiles/docs/index.md

-# dotfiles for Tim Triemstra
+# Documentation for Dotfiles

+This is the documentation for Tim Triemstra's `dotfiles` setup.

+---

 To install, run the following command: